 what to do.
 Other tools include the outdoor siren located on the roof of Bartle Library;

 B-Line and Dateline, the campus-wide email system; the campus call center; and the

-messages.
-Emergency messages may also be conveyed through the campus cable TV system,
+emergency messages.
+Emergency messages may also be conveyed through commercial media

 - Use of these systems is outlined in the CEMP, Annex D – Emergency Notification Systems